• Skip to primary navigation

 They taste amazing together.

-Our family is gluten-free, so you traditional Naan isn't ever on our table, but I plan on developing a gluten-free or grain-free Naan, and in the meantime, as mentioned below, the flax bread on my blog tastes great with this.
-You could even wrap these Indian Lentils in these Buckwheat Pancakes as well.
+Our family is gluten-free, so traditional Naan isn’t ever on our table, but I plan on developing a gluten-free or grain-free Naan, and in the meantime, as mentioned below, the flax bread on my blog tastes great with this.
+You could even wrap these Indian Lentils in these Buckwheat Galettes as well.

 Indian Lentils in pan with wooden serving spoon